Dual pairs in complex classical groups and Lie algebras: Dual pairs in GL(n,C) , SL(n,C) , PGL(n,C) , and their Lie algebras

-Let $U$ be a finite dimensional complex vector space, and let $H$ be a complex reductive algebraic group.
+Let $U$ be a finite-dimensional complex vector space, and let $H$ be a complex reductive algebraic group.
 Since we are working in characteristic zero, every algebraic representation of $H$ is completely reducible.
-Therefore, for any algebraic representation $\varphi : H \rightarrow GL(U)$, Schur's lemma gives the decomposition
+Therefore, for any algebraic representation $\varphi \colon H \rightarrow GL(U)$, Schur's lemma gives the decomposition

 where the $V_i$'s are the nonisomorphic irreducible subrepresentations of $U$.
 This decomposition will be crucial for our classification of dual pairs in $GL(U)$.
-Another essential tool for our classification is the irreducibility of the \textit{standard representation} $\rho: GL(U) \rightarrow GL(U); \; M \mapsto M$ of $GL(U)$: \begin{lemma} The standard representation of $GL(n,\mathbb{C})$ is irreducible for $n \geq 1$. \end{lemma}